nazdridoy/ngpt/docs/usage/cli_usage.md

 #### Message Context Directives

-Use the `-m/--message-context` option to guide the AI with various directives:
+Use the `--preprompt` option to guide the AI with various directives:

 ```bash
 # Force a specific commit type prefix